CumulusNetworks/docs/content/cumulus-linux/Layer-2/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode.md

 ### <span>Spanning Tree Protocol (STP)</span>

-  - Because STP is enabled on a per-bridge basis, VLAN-aware mode supports a single instance of STP across all VLANs.
+VLAN-aware mode supports a single instance of STP across all VLANs, as STP is enabled on a per-bridge basis.
 A common practice when using a single STP instance for all VLANs is to define every VLAN on every switch in the spanning tree instance.

-  - `mstpd` remains the user space protocol daemon.
+`mstpd` remains the user space protocol daemon.

-  - Cumulus Linux supports Rapid Spanning Tree Protocol (RSTP).
+Cumulus Linux supports Rapid Spanning Tree Protocol (RSTP).

 ### <span>IGMP Snooping</span>

-IGMP snooping and group membership are supported on a per-VLAN basis;
-however, the IGMP snooping configuration (including enable, disable, and mrouter ports) is defined on a per-bridge port basis.
+IGMP snooping and group membership are supported on a per-VLAN basis, though the IGMP snooping configuration (including enable/disable and mrouter ports) are defined on a per-bridge port basis.

 ### <span>VLAN Translation</span>

-A bridge in VLAN-aware mode cannot have VLAN translation enabled.
+A bridge in VLAN-aware mode cannot have VLAN translation enabled for it.
 Only traditional mode bridges can utilize VLAN translation.

 ### <span>Convert Bridges between Supported Modes</span>

-You cannot convert traditional mode bridges automatically to and from a VLAN-aware bridge.
-You must delete the original configuration and bring down all member switch ports before creating a new bridge.
+Traditional mode bridges cannot be automatically converted to/from a VLAN-aware bridge.
+The original configuration must be deleted, and all member switch ports must be brought down, then a new bridge can be created.

 <article id="html-search-results" class="ht-content" style="display: none;">